 How much Weight should I Gain During Pregnancy and how Much can I Exercise?

-The American College of Obstetricians and Gynecologists (ACOG) recommends an average weight gain during pregnancy of 25-30 pounds but the amount of weight you should gain will depend on your weight before you became pregnant, on your height, and what you and your health care provider decide is best for you.
-Generally a guideline is to gain 2-4 pounds during the 1st stage of pregnancy and 3-4 pounds per month in the 2nd stage and 3rd stage.
+The American College of Obstetricians and Gynecologists (ACOG) recommends an average weight gain during pregnancy of 25-30 pounds but the amount of weight you should gain will depend on several things.

 What other Weight Information is Important?